nikcani/new-vm/README.md

 ## Dependencies
 - Hyper-V must be available and active
 - In Hyper-V a Virtual Switch Named "Default Switch" must exist
+  - The switch should be of the type "external" so that you can access the network like the host machine can
 - (optional) GIT should be available in PowerShell

 ## Install